stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-This is a question from Tescont: "What was the puddle in the expediting office?
+This is a question from Tescont:

+>"What was the puddle in the expediting office?
 Did Trexel slurp a clone?"

 So, I think you mentioned this at some point.
-I can't remember if it was in recorded fashion or if it was just in real life, but no, I don't, I don't think-- I kind of like the idea that that is the case.
-That there's a big puddle of, like, clone DNA juice, like clone medium that just happened to be on the floor for the *whole* of that section and no one realised.
+I can't remember if it was in recorded fashion or if it was just in real life, but no, I don't-- I don't think-- I kind of like the idea that that is the case.
+That there's a big puddle of, like, clone DNA juice, like, clone medium that just happened to be on the floor for the *whole* of that section and no one realised.

 #### BEN